moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/tests.md

 ### Creating a macro

-### Adding a column to an existing model
+### Adding a column to an existing dimensional model

-**Scenario:** A new column needs to be added to an existing model.
-No other changes should be made to the model.
-The values in all other columns should remain unchanged.
+**Scenario:** A new column needs to be added to an existing dimensional model.
+The column is present in the curated data, so the **dbt** models in the staging, intermediate and datamarts layers all need to be updated to include this additional column.
+All other columns should remain unchanged.

 **Testing to consider:**
-Nullability - Consider whether the new column should be nullable.
-Uniqueness - Consider whether the new column should only contain unique values.
-Data type and data format - If the model is in the staging layer, consider testing the data type and format.
-Accepted values - If the model is in the staging layer, it is often appropriate to test for unexpected values.
-This is especially if any data cleansing takes place in this layer.
-For example, the expected values are 'Y' and 'N'.
-Values of 'y', 'yes' and 'Yes' are changed to 'Y', and values of 'n', 'no' and 'No' are changed to 'N' in this layer, so testing for the expected values would be appropriate.
-Combinations of values
-Completeness
-Free text
-Row count
-Data freshness
-Relationships
-Custom dbt tests
-Row counts
-Unit tests
-dbt audit_helper

 ## Testing resources and standards